 - Semester: Spring 2020

 - Cross-listed with other school

 - Upperclass-only elective

 Course Requirements This seminar is dependent upon an informed and lively discussion.
 Students are expected to attend all classes, do all the reading, and come to class with thoughtful comments or questions about their reading assignments.
 Class participation is critical and will be considered in grading.
-Students will be required to undertake an original research project on a topic of their choice and to write a 10-page issue brief about their topic.
-Additionally, students will write two policy memos, one on a designated criminal justice issue, and the other on a bill pending before the Texas Legislature.
+Students will be required to undertake an original research project on a topic of their choice and to write a 10-page issue brief about their topics.
+Additionally, students will write two policy memos on designated criminal justice issues.
 Students will also submit an ungraded journal entry about their responses to the prison visit.